Book scanning is an effective way to preserve, share, and access books in a digital format.

 Challenges in Book Scanning

-When it comes to scanning books, a few challenges need to be navigated to get good results.
+Scanning books can be highly rewarding, but it comes with a few challenges that need to be managed carefully to get the best results.